 Wisconsin Bookworms™ puts books into the hands of young children that might not otherwise have access to books.
 Each year, more than 40,000 high-quality books are distributed across the state.
 Eight times a year, volunteers go into preschool classrooms to share their love of books by reading aloud to students and to complete an activity related to the book.
 Don’t miss the 2017-2018 reading list below!

-Wisconsin Bookworms™ provides free books, activities and "reading buddies" to thousands of kids who wouldn't otherwise have books of their own.
-The project is a collaboration of the Wisconsin Association for Home and Community Education, UW-Extension Family Living Programs and Head Start.
+The Wisconsin Bookworms™ project is a collaboration of the Wisconsin Association for Home and Community Education, University of Wisconsin-Extension Family Living Programs, and Wisconsin Public Television Education.

 For questions regarding Wisconsin Bookworms™, contact Kristin Leglar.
 608-256-8071 | email@example.com

 Literacy ResourcesCenter for Early Literacy Learning

 Draw Me a Story Videos and Printable Books)

 Getting Your Child Ready for Kindergarten

 2017-2018 Wisconsin Bookworms™ Program Reading ListTurtle Splash!
 Countdown at the Pond by Cathryn Falwell